Racial Equity and Real Estate Conversations

 Since taking office in December of 2018, Cook County Assessor Fritz Kaegi and his staff have worked to create an assessment system grounded in three values: fairness, ethics, and transparency.

 In addition to the ongoing reform efforts the Kaegi administration has undertaken within the operations of the Assessor's Office, our outreach team launched a series in early 2020 called “Racial Equity in Real Estate Conversations.”
-Some activities will be exclusive for staff while others are open to the public.
+Some activities will be exclusive to staff while others are open to the public.
 Our program will include book readings, film screenings, and panel discussions with historians, practitioners, and authors who are knowledgeable about housing, real estate, and racial equity.

 The Cook County Assessor’s Office will be offering several opportunities to better understand the legacy of race on homeownership and wealth distribution in real estate.
 Knowing the history of real estate in Cook County puts a greater emphasis on the importance of fairness and equity in the property tax system.